Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter: Release and promotion

 The album was released as a double album in January 2013 on CD and vinyl in a deluxe gatefold sleeve.
 Ant had previously expressed the intention to also release the album in the redundant cassette format.
 According to Ant, the front cover is "Girl in a Cocked Hat" and the back cover is "Girl in a Cocked Hat II", both of which are paintings by Mary Jane Ansell.
 Ant said that the girl depicted in the artwork was the gunner's daughter, her name is Georgie "and she’s a little punk rocker".

 A 40-second clip of the proposed single "Hard Men, Tough Blokes" was released on Ant's official website on 16 August 2011.

 The song "Vince Taylor" was also a regular addition to Ant's setlist on the second leg of his 2011 UK tour.

 A video for the single "Cool Zombie" was filmed on 28 October, with NME running a competition offering readers a chance to be an extra in the shoot.
 Also cast as costumed extras in the video were several security staff, combining their performances with their normal duties following the unwanted attentions of a fan who had threatened to turn up on location.
 An on-set source noted how this dual role allowed the security officers to blend in and so be on set at all times.
 The source further wryly reported, "The guys said it was the first time they'd ever carried out protection work while dressed as Victorian dandies."
-A USB wristband containing the "Cool Zombie" video was sold on Ant's official website.
+A USB wristband containing an mp4 file of the "Cool Zombie" video was sold on Ant's official website.